History of Miami: 1940s

 By the early 1940s, Miami was still recovering from the Great Depression when World War II started.
 Though many of the cities in Florida were heavily affected by the war and went into financial ruin, Miami remained relatively unaffected.
-Early in the war, German U-boats attacked several American ships including Portero del Llano, which was attacked and sunk within sight of Miami Beach in May 1942.
+Early in the war, German U-boats attacked several American ships including Potrero del Llano, which was attacked and sunk within sight of Miami Beach in May 1942.
 To defend against the U-boats, Miami was placed in two military districts, the Eastern Defense Command and the Seventh Naval District.

 In February 1942, the Gulf Sea Frontier was established to help guard the waters around Florida.
 By June of that year, more attacks forced military leaders in Washington, D.C. to increase the numbers of ships and men of the army group.
 They also moved the headquarters from Key West to the DuPont building in Miami, taking advantage of its location at the southeastern corner of the U.S. As the war against the U-boats grew stronger, more military bases sprang up in the Miami area.
 The U.S. Navy took control of Miami's docks and established air stations at the Opa-locka Airport and in Dinner Key.
 The Air Force also set up bases in the local airports in the Miami area.

 In addition, many military schools, supply stations, and communications facilities were established in the area.
 Rather than building large army bases to train the men needed to fight the war, the Army and Navy came to South Florida and converted hotels to barracks, movie theaters to classrooms, and local beaches and golf courses to training grounds.
 Overall, over five hundred thousand enlisted men and fifty thousand officers were trained in South Florida.
 After the end of the war, many servicemen and women returned to Miami, causing the population to rise to nearly half a million by 1950.